pawel-napieracz/cordova-plugin-onegini/docs/public/topics/user-authentication.md

 ## Authenticating a registered user

 Once a user has been registered, they can be logged in using the [`onegini.user.authenticate`](../reference/user/authenticate.md), or the
 [`onegini.user.authenticateImplicitly`](../reference/user/authenticateImplicitly.md) function.
-These functions takes the `profileId` of the user wishing to log in as argument.
+These functions take the `profileId` of the user wishing to log in as argument.

 **Example code to log in a user:**